Program Terms:Academic Year, Calendar Year, Spring

 Tokyo University of Foreign Studies (TUFS) is Japan’s oldest institution devoted to international studies.
 Enjoy a vibrant campus community with TUFS Cinema international film screenings and a university that specializes in the study of foreign languages and cultures.
 At the School Festival of TUFS, Gaigosai, students share food and perform theater from the language and culture they are studying.

 Tokyo University of Foreign Studies (TUFS) offers a wide range of courses for undergraduate students.

 You will be admitted to the International Student Exchange Program of Tokyo University of Foreign Studies (ISEPTUFS).
 All classes, with the exception of Japanese language classes, are conducted in English.

 Courses in beginning, intermediate, and advanced-level Japanese language are offered, as well as a variety of undergraduate courses with a focus on Japanese and Intercultural Studies.
 The ISEPTUFS Program is intended primarily as an academic year experience (early October – late July).
 It may be possible to participate for a single Spring semester on a space-available basis, but attending for the Fall semester only is generally not an option.

-Review the Tokyo University of Foreign Studies website and most recent course list for more information regarding course offerings in English.
+Review the Tokyo University of Foreign Studies website and most recent course information (scroll down to "Course Details".
+The courses taught in English and the Japanese language courses have separate links) for more information regarding course offerings.

 General Education Information for UAlbany Students